3 Fundamental HR KPIs to Measure for Business Success

 Written by Freya Hughes

-There are so many KPIs that can be applied to the HR industry.
-With so many staff, clients and candidates all needing to be monitored, there’s a lot of planning to be done.
-It can be a struggle to keep on top of where your business may be going.
+With so many staff, clients and candidates all needing to be monitored, there’s a lot of planning and KPI measurement to be done.
 To save you some much needed time, we’ve summed up the 3 main KPIs to monitor in your HR firm.

 Human Resources is an industry with many fluctuating channels.
 Like any industry, it’s crucial to monitor and maintain a good average with each in and outgoing client, customer, employee and candidate.
 We spoke to our client, HR software providers Hive.HR, a while back who made the point that no matter now you operate, each and every one of your team is accountable for driving your business’ performance.
 FUTRLI can act as the lens through which the whole team can view and connect with the strategic narrative of the business.
 You can read the full case study here.
 But for now, let’s have a look at the three essential KPIs to be monitoring to keep your HR business on the right path.

-If you’re employing candidates who aren’t sticking to the jobs assigned, something’s amiss.
-This means you may have a problem with employee retention.
-If you’re linking ten candidates to jobs per week, but they’re leaving their new employment before or at the end of their probation period, what’s not right?
+If you’re employing candidates who aren’t sticking to the jobs assigned, something’s amiss – you may have a problem with employee retention.
+If you’re linking 10 candidates to jobs per week, but they’re leaving their new employment before or at the end of their probation period, what’s going wrong?
 Is it that candidates aren’t being vetted properly?
 Is the company they’re assigned to not doing something crucial to retain employees?
-Measuring the churn rate is a reliable way of identifying whether retention is being missed.
+Measuring the churn rate is a reliable way of identifying when thigs are going well or not.

 It examines how many candidates have left during a period relative to the total number of candidates you had at the start of your chosen reporting cycle.
 The lower the number, the more successful you’ve been.
 Find out how to measure it in FUTRLI.